 As of May 2018, the median salary for MRI techs was more than $71,000, with the lowest 10% earning just over $50,000.
 The average ultrasound tech salary hovered at an impressive $72,500, while the lowest 10% earned $51,000.

-Like in any career, graduating from an accredited program, certification, work experience, and even your location play a massive part in your income.
+Like in any career, extra certification from accredited programs, work experience, and even your location play a massive part in your income.